cibernox/ember-cpm/README.md

 After running `npm install` to get all the dependencies you can:

 * Run `ember serve` and go to `localhost:4200/test` to run the tests in watch mode.
-You can also see the documentation going into `/docs`.
+You can also run `ember serve --docs` to see generate and expose documentation in `/docs`.
 * Run `ember test` to run all tests once (requires phantomjs).
 * Run `ember build` to build from source.
 * Run `ember yuidoc` to generate all the documentation inside the `/docs` folder